openmas-ai/openmas/docs/guides/mcp_integration.md

-# MCP 1.7.1 Integration Guide
+# MCP Integration Guide

 This guide explains how to use OpenMAS with MCP (Model Context Protocol) version 1.7.1.
 MCP is a protocol that enables standardized communication between language models, tools, and other services.

-## What's New in MCP 1.7.1
+## MCP 1.7.1 Features

-MCP 1.7.1 introduces several improvements over version 1.6:
+OpenMAS integrates with MCP 1.7.1, which provides:

-- More stable SSE transport implementation
+- Stable SSE transport implementation
-- Improved connection resilience and error handling
+- Robust connection resilience and error handling
-- Better serialization of complex data types
+- Efficient serialization of complex data types
-- Enhanced support for tool calling with robust error handling
+- Comprehensive support for tool calling with error handling

 ## Prerequisites